matgus217/snake/README.md

 - I have used colors that match and children usually likes.
 - And colors that are easy for the eye to catch.
 - I have worked with Purple, Blue, White and Black.

+## Testing
+- I have tested the game on diffrent devices.
+My sister and my wife has also tried it on their own mobile devices.
+- The game always works.
+- The header, the pictures, the result and the audiofile works and it is readable.